bunto/bunto/site/_docs/github-pages.md

 but when GitHub generates your pages from the gh-pages branch all the URLs will resolve properly.

-## Deploying Jekyll to GitHub Pages
+## Deploying Bunto to GitHub Pages

 GitHub Pages work by looking at certain branches of repositories on GitHub.
 There are two basic types available: user/organization pages and project pages.